KDE/krita/3rdparty/README.md

 If you need to build Krita's dependencies for the following reasons:

-* you develop on Windows and aren't using Emerge
+* you develop on Windows and aren't using Craft
 * you develop on OSX and aren't using Homebrew
 * you want to build a generic, distro-agnostic version of Krita for Linux
 * you develop on Linux, but some dependencies aren't available for your distribution